-PowerPoint 2010 lets you change how your shapes merge with its four Combine Shape commands: Combine, Intersect, Subtract, and Union -- you can end up with some seriously impressive results.
-In this tutorial, I'll show you how you can subtract one shape from another.
-For example, I placed two shapes over each other as shown towards the left of Figure 1.
-With these shapes selected, I could use the Shape Subtract command that I explain later in this tutorial to create a subtracted shape as shown towards the right in Figure 1.
+PowerPoint 2010 for Windows lets you change how your shapes merge with its four Combine Shape commands: Combine, Intersect, Subtract, and Union.
+You can end up with some seriously impressive results.
+In this tutorial, we'll show you how you can subtract one shape from another.
+For example, we placed two shapes over each other as shown towards the left of Figure 1.
+With these shapes selected, we could use the Shape Subtract command that we explain later in this tutorial to create a subtracted shape as shown towards the right in Figure 1.

 Figure 1: Sample showing use of the Shape Subtract command

-Once you finish reading this tutorial, do view the sample presentations embedded on the bottom of this page to see more samples of shapes that use the Shape Subtract command.
+Once you finish reading this tutorial, do view the sample presentations embedded at the bottom of this page to see more samples of shapes that use the Shape Subtract command.

-The Shape Subtract command is one of the four new Shape commands that are not visible by default in PowerPoint 2010 -- you need to enable them as explained in Add Combine Shapes Commands to the Quick Access Toolbar (QAT) in PowerPoint 2010.
+The Shape Subtract command is one of the four new Shape commands that are not visible by default in PowerPoint 2010 for Windows.
+You need to enable them as explained in Add Combine Shapes Commands to the Quick Access Toolbar (QAT) in PowerPoint 2010 for Windows.
 Thereafter follow these steps:

 Figure 2: Shape Subtract command